 We strive to be aware of these little tiny moments each day in our business and in our home.

-It means that we try to do good and to serve others in grace and in love.
+It does mean that we try to do good and to serve others in grace and in love.

 In each decision we make in our home and in our business, we want to make tiny differences.
 Because tiny differences are like tiny grains of sand.